Year 4 - Panama

 Our topic this half term is "REVOLUTION" it is all about the the industrial revolution during the Victorian era.

 In Science we are going to be investigating forces on objects and looking at friction.

 Our class text this half term is "Street Child" written by Berlie Doherty which follows the life of Jim and his family as they navigate their way through hard times and an impoverished upbringing during the victorian industrial boom.

 We looked at the character of 'Grimy Nick' and how he treated Jim.
 These freeze frames show how he scared Jim into staying with him by getting his dog, Snipe, to bite Jim!

 In Maths we are spending severals weeks on adding and subtraction, focusing on several different strategies for mental and written methods and including some reasoning and problem solving.

-In PE we will be learning practising our balances and varying ways of moving to create our own gymnastics routines.
+In PE we will be practising our balances and varying our ways of moving to create our own gymnastics routines.